 - Cook the tempeh: Slice the tempeh into 1/4-inch rectangles.
 In your largest skillet, heat 1 tablespoon sesame oil over medium high heat.
 Add the tempeh in a single layer, sprinkle with a few pinches kosher salt, and 2 to 3 minutes per side until lightly browned.
 Remove from the pan.

 - OR, cook the tofu: Cut the tofu into bite sized pieces (1-inch squares, 3/8-inch thick and pat it dry with a towel.
 Add the oil to a large non-stick pan and add the tofu cubes and a few pinches kosher salt.
 Turn on the heat to medium-high.
 Cook 5 to 6 minutes until lightly browned on the bottom.
 Briefly remove the pan from the heat to reduce spitting.
 Flip the tofu with chopsticks (the easiest method!) or tongs.
 Return the heat to medium-high and cook 5 to 6 minutes until browned.
 Remove the tofu to a bowl and set it aside.

 - Stir fry the veggies: Add another 1 tablespoon oil to the skillet.
 Add the broccoli, pepper, and shiitake mushrooms and two pinches salt and cook 6 to 7 minutes until just starting to brown on edges, stirring occasionally.
 In the last minute, add 1 tablespoon water and allow the vegetables to steam.

 - Turn down the heat to low.
 Add the green onion and ginger and cook 1 minute.
 Turn off the heat.
 Add the tofu or tempeh and sauce and stir until the sauce thickens.
+Sprinkle with sesame seeds, if desired.
 Serve immediately.
 Store leftovers up to 3 days refrigerated.